Mind-reading fears as brain science advances

 - What do we know?

 - Dennis Degray was able to send the text message because he had two tiny squares of silicon, with protruding metal electrodes, surgically implanted in his motor cortex (the part of the brain that controls movement).
-These recorded the activity in his neurons for translation into external action.
+These recorded the activity in his neurons which were then translated into external action.
 By imagining moving a joystick with his hand, he was able to move a cursor to select letters on a screen.
 With the power of his mind, he has also bought products on Amazon and moved a robotic arm to stack blocks.

 - What do we not know?

 - Who owns the brain data and what is it being used for.
-And what about “brainjacking”, where a third party could gain control of the system and modify it in ways the brain’s owner hasn’t consented to?
-For example, pacemakers (fitted in the body to help control irregular heart rhythms) have been hacked before.
+And what about “brainjacking”, where a third party could gain control of the system to use in ways that the brain’s owner has not agreed to.
+For example, pacemakers (fitted in the body to help control heart rhythms) have been hacked before.